EggspressBlog/Eggspress/my_pages/medical-disclosure.md

 Eggspress Docs has no medical disclosure to provide :)

-This is used as a placeholder and you likely found out by clicking on an example link on [Create Custom Components](my_posts/guide/create-custom-components.md).
+This is used as a placeholder.
+You likely found it by clicking on an example link on [Create Custom Components](my_posts/guide/create-custom-components.md).

 Use the back button on your browser or [return to the Docs homepage](/).